Santa Clarita, California: Sports

-Santa Clarita does not have any sports teams in the NBA, MLB, NFL, or NHL.
-The professional teams in Los Angeles and Anaheim (specifically, the Clippers and Lakers of the NBA, the Angels and Dodgers of MLB, the Chargers and Rams of the NFL, and Ducks and Kings of the NHL) are popular among Santa Clarita residents.
-The athletics teams of The Master's University and College of the Canyons, as well as the valley's seven high schools, have some following among the people of Santa Clarita.

 The Santa Clarita Blue Heat is a women's pre-professional soccer team which plays in the USL W League.
 It was founded as the Ventura County Fusion in 2008 and played in the city of Ventura before relocating to Santa Clarita.
 Their home games are played at College of the Canyons.

 The city is home to the Santa Clarita Flyers Hockey Club, a youth travel ice hockey program which competes in the Southern California Amateur Hockey Association and California Amateur Hockey Association and is based at The Cube Ice and Entertainment Center in Valencia.
 The UCLA Bruins men's ice hockey team also plays its home games at The Cube.

 The Canyons Aquatic Club is a competitive swim team based in Santa Clarita affiliated with USA Swimming.
 Its home pool is located at College of the Canyons, with practice locations at the Santa Clarita Aquatics Center, Santa Clarita Park, Castaic Aquatic Center, North Oaks Park, and Newhall Park.

 The Saugus Speedway, located along Soledad Canyon Road in Saugus, was a 0.33 mi race track covering 35 acres.
 It first opened in 1939 as Bonelli Stadium.
 The first stock car racing event on the speedway occurred in 1957.
 In 1995, the track was permanently closed.
 The speedway served as the venue for the Santa Clarita Swap Meet prior to its closure and planned redevelopment of the site.

 Central Park contains a 3.1 mi cross country course used by high school and college athletes to train and race.

 The city includes four golf courses: Vista Valencia Golf Course and Valencia Country Club in Valencia, and Sand Canyon Country Club and Friendly Valley Golf Course in Canyon Country.
 The Oaks Club at Valencia is located in the Westridge area of Stevenson Ranch, adjacent to the city.

 The Canyon Country Little League baseball and softball teams play their games on a field along Sierra Highway in unincorporated Canyon Country.